TriEmbed/quercus/README.md

 21. *Todo: Add a 4.7uF cap from EN to ground for reliable reset behavior.
 22. *Todo: Consult Kevin about regulator decoupling.
 May need Tantulum or aluminimum electrolytics for LM1117 regulator.
 Placement of output cap seems too far away.
 23. *Todo: Add USB slave chip to make it straight forward to flash C3.
 Using USB to serial dongle may not be onerous but inappropriate for target users.
-24. Todo: Remap C3 pin usage to use two different pins for I2C to free up the C3's USB subsystem.
+24. *Todo: Remap C3 pin usage to use two different pins for I2C to free up the C3's USB subsystem.
 25. *Todo: Add footprint for Dialog QFN socket/programmer interface.
-26. Todo: Tie Dialog programmer footprint to C3 pins
+26. *Todo: Tie Dialog programmer footprint to C3 pins
 27. *Todo: Add user controllable LED
-Parts not in hand
+28. Todo: Make sure Dialog programmer will plug in without interfering with C3 module Parts not in hand

 1. CH340C USB chip.
 One in hand and four expected by 2/7.